odk-x/scan/README.md

 ### Android

+General instructions for setting up an ODK 2.0 environment can be found at our [DevEnv Setup wiki page](https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup)

 Install [Android Studio](http://developer.android.com/tools/studio/index.html) and the [SDK](http://developer.android.com/sdk/index.html#Other).

+This project depends on ODK's [androidlibrary](https://github.com/opendatakit/androidlibrary) and [androidcommon](https://github.com/opendatakit/androidcommon) projects; their binaries will be downloaded automatically fom our maven repository during the build phase.
+If you wish to modify them yourself, you must clone them into the same parent directory as scan.
+You directory stucture should resemble the following:

+        |-- odk

+            |-- androidcommon

+            |-- androidlibrary

+            |-- scan

+  * Note that this only applies if you are modifying the library projects.
+If you use the maven dependencies (the default option), the projects will not show up in your directory.

-This project depends on ODK's [androidlibrary](https://github.com/opendatakit/androidlibrary) and [androidcommon](https://github.com/opendatakit/androidcommon) projects, so be sure to clone those into the same parent directory as Scan.
-ODK [Core](https://github.com/opendatakit/core) must also be installed on your device, whether by installing the APK or by cloning the project and deploying it.
+ODK [Core](https://github.com/opendatakit/core) __MUST__ be installed on your device, whether by installing the APK or by cloning the project and deploying it.
 ODK [Survey](https://github.com/opendatakit/survey) and ODK [Tables](https://github.com/opendatakit/tables) also integrate well with ODK Scan, but are not required.

 Now you should be ready to build.